Skip to main content Skip to navigation

 A level contextual offer

 We welcome applications from candidates who meet the contextual eligibility criteria and whose predicted grades are close to, or slightly below, the contextual offer level.
-The typical contextual offer is ABB.
+The typical contextual offer is BBB.
 See if you’re eligible.

 General GCSE requirements